adamleithp/jamstack-translate/README.md

 #### What does this package do?
-Create static translated copies of any source folder in your project, then simply load that translated html/bundle on load.
+* Translates all strings inside `<t>Some String</t>`
+* Supports all file types.
+* Copies translated/non-translated copies of your applications files into a folder of your choice.

 Here we can see an example.
-Simply wrap all strings you wish to translate inside a `<t>Some String</t>`, and run the application.

 ##### Before...
 ```